Best Cycling Sunglasses 2026

 04 · CompetitorsOakley Sutro Lite: Who It Is For

 The Oakley Sutro Lite is the most recognisable road cycling glasses on the European peloton right now, and with good reason.
 The oversized lens geometry provides exceptional coverage, and Oakley's Prizm lens technology genuinely sharpens road contrast on bright days.
-If you want the widest peripheral field in the category and brand recognition at the coffee stop, this is your frame.
+If you want the widest peripheral field in the category and an established visual presence in the cycling community, this is your frame.

 05 · CompetitorsTifosi Rail: Pros and Cons